 Depending on the plan you are applying for, a set-up fee may be required.
 These fees vary depending on whether you are applying for a short- or long-term installment plan or if you qualify under guidelines for low-income individuals.

-The IRS recognizes that some people may be unable to pay their tax debt due to financial hardship.
+The IRS recognizes that some people may be unable to pay their back taxes due to financial hardship.
 If you qualify, the IRS will suspend collection efforts against you, including pending tax levies on your assets and wages.
 This does not mean your debt is forgiven; it means that you have a longer time to pay it.
-However, if you can defer payment for 10 years, the IRS runs out of time to collect it and must clear your debt.
+However, if you can defer payment for 10 years, the IRS runs out of time to collect it and must clear your obligations.

 Qualifying for financial hardship deferment is not easy.
-This is one of the most common strategies people use to get out of paying tax debts.
+This is one of the most common strategies people use to get out of paying back taxes.
 Therefore, the IRS has strict rules for allowances.
 It defines “financial hardship” as lacking the ability to meet basic, reasonable living expenses along with making tax payments.

 The IRS uses strict, frequently updated Collection Financial Standards.
 These include allowances for food, apparel, personal care products and services, housekeeping supplies, and miscellaneous.
 The amount of money the IRS allows for each category depends on the county where you live and the number of dependents in your household.
 You may consult the IRS website for details.